JabariBooker/RichArduino/README.md

 The RichArduino replaces the Atmel 8-bit AVR microcontroller found on most Arduino boards with an FPGA.
 This FPGA is connected to a USB port, an HDMI port, and digital I/O pins.
 The RichArduino platform is designed to allow developers to program the FPGA with a microcontroller description that can drive and respond to these ports and pins.

-Developed by:
+**Developed by:**

-Nathan Jarvis, undergraduate at Washington University in.
+* _Nathan Jarvis_, undergraduate at Washington University in.
 St Louis

-Jackson Hyde, undergraduate at Washington University in.
+* _Jackson Hyde_, undergraduate at Washington University in.
 St Louis

-Dean Choi, undergraduate at Washington University in.
+* _Dean Choi_, undergraduate at Washington University in.
 St Louis

-Jabari Booker, undergraduate at Washington University in.
+* _Jabari Booker_, undergraduate at Washington University in.
 St Louis

-Supervised by:
+**Supervised by:**

-Dr. William D. Richard, Associate Professor of Computer Engineering at Washington University in.
+* _Dr.
+William D. Richard_, Associate Professor of Computer Engineering at Washington University in.
 St Louis